 Endpoint security, in particular, is an area where greater security coverage is needed.
 Why?
 Because up to 80% of endpoint security attacks exploit the same top 10 or 20 patchable vulnerabilities.
 Yet, without proper security visibility, your Ops teams may not be up-to-speed on when the update should be released or conflicted to execute it.
 Since operations are more concerned with preventing operational disruptions and network downtime, the teams may delay patching.

 In fact, 81% of teams admit deferring critical updates with 56% saying that they were unaware of the security consequences of such a decision.
 Those consequences can be dire as practice shows: the 2017 Equifax data breach was eventually traced to a vulnerability for which a patch was available.

 Such cybersecurity negligence can be prevented when you have enough people with the security acumen and respective powers to continuously enforce, enhance, and update best practices for all units.

 For long enough, SOC and NOC had unhealthy power dynamics.
 Reconciliation is well overdue.
 However, many telecom companies postpone this decision.
 In most cases, the reluctance stems from constrained access to security talent, as well as the technological complexity of achieving convergence.

 To overcome both, many leaders opt for managed security services providers (MSSPs).
 The advantage here is that such teams are often experienced in a diverse stack of technologies and varied monitoring tools.
 Respectively, they can conduct an initial assessment, advise on the necessary scope of improvement, and provide converged NSOC operations.

-Learn more about from our free eBook.
+Learn more about three common SOC adoption scenarios from our free eBook.
 Or contact one of our security team members for a personalized consultation.